-Mid-States alternatives would produce slight increases in VMT within the Study Area due to changes in trip characteristics.
+Mid-States Build Alternatives would produce slight increases in VMT within the Study Area due to changes in trip characteristics.
 Increases in VMT would contribute to higher VOC, NOx and GHG emissions within the Study Area.
-As discussed in Section 3.9.4, increases in VOC, NOx and GHG would be less than one percent for Build alternatives.
+As discussed in Section 3.9.4, increases in VOC, NOx and GHG would be less than one percent for Build Alternatives.
 Increases are highest for Alternative B and lowest for Alternative M. In the United States, Electric Vehicles (EVs) are slowly gaining market share.
 EVs do not emit tailpipe emissions.
-It is reasonable to assume that in 2045, percentage of EVs in use will increase.
+It is reasonable to assume that in 2045, the percentage of EVs in use will increase.
+See Appendix RR for a discussion of anticipated trends in electrical vehicle use.
 This will reduce emissions of criteria pollutants and GHGs from transportation sources.
+Appendix RR shows that the increases in GHG emissions due to this project are very small.
+Most of the increases in GHG emissions are due to construction activities and loss of carbon sequestration due to forest impacts.

-Preferred Alternative P performs lowest or next-to-lowest on emission increases of the five Build alternatives.
+Alternative P and RPA P perform lowest or next-to-lowest on emission increases of the Build Alternatives.
 See Table 3.9-3 and Table 3.9-5.
 In cases where it shows the second-lowest increases in emissions, these increases differ little from Alternative M, which has the lowest increases.